Signature Cocktails in the Age of the Sober Curious Movement | How To Choose Signature Cocktails

 Besides being crowdpleasers, both vodka and tequila beverages are easy to make into ‘virgin’ drinks, or what we now call ‘mocktails.’

-I hadn’t offered a signature mocktail at an event yet, but as someone who has not drank alcohol in almost 2 years, I am always looking for something besides the club soda with lime I am normally carrying at events.
-So, I decided to look into the option of adding it to our bar package.
+I hadn’t offered a signature mocktail at an event yet, but as someone who has not drunk alcohol in almost 2 years, I am always looking for something besides the club soda with lime I normally carry at events.
+So, I decided to look into adding it to our bar package.

-The sober curious movement has an incredible amount of momentum, and it’s having an effect on the hospitality industry as a whole.
+The sober curious movement has an incredible amount of momentum, and it’s affecting the hospitality industry as a whole.
 Depending on my Client demographic, I’m definitely seeing the changes in bills at the bar.

 In 2024, 61% of Gen Zers said they planned to reduce their alcohol intake, compared to just 40% in 2023.
 Millennials are also becoming increasingly sober curious, with the survey finding that nearly half of respondents in this cohort said they planned to drink less in 2024 — a 26% year-over-year increase.
 (Source)